jknezevic1712/robofriends/README.md

 This app has been made with a goal of learning and practicing React javascript library.

+Also, you can check out main-development branch where you can find different version of this app!

+## Notes
-Note: Feel free to fork or clone this repo and use it or style it however you want!
+#1 Feel free to fork or clone this repo and use it and style it however you want!